 As a studio owner in Ibiza, where do you draw the line for the kinds of artists you work with and allow in your studio?
 Like you said, a lot of people get into DJing as a means to easy success, with no desire to substantially improve their musicianship, and Ibiza is full of those.

 If a DJ is going to book studio time here, he’s presumably coming to do something resourceful like cut a vocal or work with a songwriter.
 To me, that’s great, because everyone’s mentality is going to be A-game.
 But if it’s an up-and-coming artist with money who just wants to rent the place to take pictures for his social media, then I’m not cool with that.
 People do try to do that.
 Also, I don’t involve myself with every project that comes through here.
 Sometimes the artist has his producer and his own engineer, in which case I play the role of a host.
 There’s no point in forcing myself to be involved in that case.
 As long as an artist conducts himself professionally and communicates what they want, I’m cool with it.

 As someone who’s aware of some of the poor practices of today’s aspiring artists, what do you recommend for up-and-comers to practice?

 Synergy matters.
 Even if you don’t have the ability to master an instrument, it helps to jam with people.
-Let’s say you know a little bit of bass guitar and you have friend that plays drums.
+Let’s say you know a little bit of bass guitar and you have friend who plays drums.
 That opens up a world of possibilities.
-You can groove together just using 2 or 3 notes!
+You can groove together just using two or three notes!